BlokasLabs/pisound-docs/Home.md

 After driver installation process is complete, reboot your Raspberry Pi.
 That's it.
 Now you can choose pisound as your main sound card through native Volume widget and use it with any Linux Audio/MIDI software.
 Done!
 Thank You!

 If you hit any issues during driver setup, please see [Verifying It Works](#verifying-it-works) and provide us [feedback](#feedback).

+## Connect things

+pisound allows you to connect a huge variety of different types of audio-related gear.
+Thanks to Stereo Input with wide-range gain control design, you can connect audio sources ranging from your bass guitar to a CD player or your modular synth.
+Using Stereo Output you can hook pisound to any mixer, speakers or just plug in your headphones.
+Volume and Gain levels can be controlled using on-board knobs.
+For MIDI connectivity you also have a lot of options - MIDI In/Out through on-board DIN-5 sockets, USB-MIDI via RPi's USB ports or even WiFi-MIDI!

 ## Print Your Own Case